Mary, Queen of Hungary: First years (1382–1384)

 Louis the Great died on 10 September 1382.
 Cardinal Demetrius, Archbishop of Esztergom, crowned Mary "king" with the Holy Crown of Hungary in Székesfehérvár on 17 September, a day after her father's burial.
 Mary's title and her rapid coronation in the absence of her fiancé, Sigismund, show that her mother and her mother's supporters wanted to emphasize Mary's role as monarch and to postpone or even hinder Sigismund's coronation.

 The queen mother, Elizabeth, assumed regency.
 Palatine Nicholas Garai and Cardinal Demetrius became her main advisors.
 Most of Louis's barons preserved their offices; the queen mother only dismissed the master of the cupbearers, George Czudar, and his brother Peter, voivode of Ruthenia.
 According to the 15th-century historian Jan Długosz, the Czudar brothers surrendered forts to the Lithuanians, who had "[h]eavily bribed" them.
 Queen Elizabeth had Peter Czudar imprisoned before 1 November; her charters only stated that he "had obviously been disloyal" without specifying the reasons for his arrest.

 All royal charters issued during the first six months of Mary's reign emphasized that she had lawfully inherited her father's crown.
 However, most Hungarian noblemen were strongly opposed to the very idea of a female monarch.
-They regarded Charles III of Naples as Louis the Great's legitimate heir because Charles was the last male offspring of the Capetian House of Anjou.
+They regarded Charles III of Naples as Louis the Great's legitimate heir because Charles was the last male offspring of the Capetian House of Anjou except for his own son Ladislaus.
 Charles could not openly lay claim to Hungary, because his rival for the Kingdom of Naples, Louis I, Duke of Anjou – who was Charles VI of France's uncle – had invaded Southern Italy in the previous year.

 Noblemen from Greater Poland offered to pay homage to either Mary or Jadwiga at a meeting in Radomsko on 25 November, but they stipulated that the queen and her husband should live in Poland.
 The assembly of the nobility of Lesser Poland passed a similar resolution in Wiślica on 12 December.
 On the latter occasion, in response to Queen Elizabeth's demand, the noblemen also promised that they would not pay homage to anyone else than either Mary or Jadwiga.
 Mary's fiancé, Sigismund, who had stayed in Poland, returned to Hungary.
-Bodzanta, Archbishop of Gniezno, the Nałęcz family, and their allies in Greater Poland favored a native prince, Siemowit IV of Masovia.
+Bodzanta, Archbishop of Gniezno, the Nałęcz family, and their allies in Greater Poland favoured a native prince, Siemowit IV of Masovia.
 To avoid a civil war, Queen Elizabeth sent envoys to the Polish noblemen's next assembly which met in Sieradz in late February 1383.
 Her envoys absolved the Poles from their 1382 oath of loyalty to Mary on 28 March, announcing that the queen mother would send her younger daughter, Jadwiga, to Poland.